A Hostage Situation where the hostage taker and the hostage are one and the same.

 - In the Andrei Tarkovsky film The Sacrifice, Alexander is convinced that sleeping with his maid Maria will avert World War III.
 He gets her to go along with it by pointing a gun at his head.

-- A blonde finds out her husband has been fooling around on her, so she busts in on him and his mistress with a gun that she points at her own head.
-The husband screams "Honey, don't do it!"
-The blonde yells.
-"Shut up!
+- A Dumb Blonde finds out her husband has been fooling around behind her back, so she busts in on him and his mistress with a gun that she points at her own head.
+The husband screams, "Honey, don't do it!"
+The blonde yells, "Shut up!
 You're next!"

-- If someone with multiple personalities threatens to kill himself, is it a hostage situation?
+- If someone with multiple personalities threatens to kill themselves, is it a hostage situation?